SuperOfficeDocs/superoffice-docs/release-notes/8.5/index.md

 Several of the main screens in Pocket CRM has been redesigned to offer an easier way to take action, whether that is to call, send a text, an e-mail, update a sale or make an appointment.
 The information presented has also been made more flexible with options for choosing what works for an individual user.

-> [NOTE]
+> [!NOTE]
-> **Google is launching a new version of their Chrome web browser**.
+> **Google has launched a new version of their Chrome web browser**.
 This new browser contains new and improved security measures that could affect the use of SuperOffice in combination with Iframes, cookies for the chat widget, and web forms you use on your websites.
-Make sure to upgrade to SuperOffice CRM R11 to make sure this new browser is supported by SuperOffice.
+Make sure to upgrade to SuperOffice CRM 8.5 R11 to make sure this new browser is supported by SuperOffice.

 ## Details of the new features